djourd1/trainR2022/content/en/tidyverse/00_Chp_SubsetRows.md

 We have several ways to subset rows.

-## Subsetting rows by their position
+## Selecting rows by their position

-To do this we will start to use `dplyr`.
+To do this we will start to use the `dplyr` package.
 Note that `dplyr` is already loaded if you loaded the package `tidyverse`.

 The command `slice()` lets you index rows by their locations.
 It allows you to select, remove, and duplicate rows.